 In an age of multiple and massive innovations, obsolescence becomes the major obsession.
 Marshall McLuhan

-Can anyone of you recall the moment when most expensive part in your washing machine or dishwasher is used exactly after two years, can’t you?
+Can anyone of you recall the moment when the most expensive part in your washing machine or dishwasher is used exactly after two years, can’t you?
 Or just after the warranty expires, the phone battery breaks down.
-Unfortunately, it is integrated with camera, so you cannot replace it itself and you have to buy a new phone.
-Once or twice it can happen but when it comes as device breaking routine, no one can call it bad luck any more.
-That’s what actually I got to know from Life less throwaway book. it’s the deliberate action of producers whose business depends on our buying patterns, on our “desire to own something a little newer, a little better, a little sooner than is necessary…” And so it comes, planned obsolescence In full picture.
-A policy of planning or designing a product with limited useful life, so it will become obsolete, that is, unfashionable or no longer functional after a certain period of time.
+Unfortunately, it is integrated with the camera, so you cannot replace it itself and you have to buy a new phone.
+Once or twice it can happen but when it comes as a device breaking routine, no one can call it bad luck anymore.
+That’s what actually I got to know from Life less throwaway book.
+It’s the deliberate action of producers whose business depends on our buying patterns, on our “desire to own something a little newer, a little better, a little sooner than is necessary…” And so it comes, planned obsolescence In full picture.
+A policy of planning or designing a product with a limited useful life, so it will become obsolete, that is, unfashionable or no longer functional after a certain period of time.
 This is about buying new things, although the old ones should still – in theory – work.
 Either you cannot fix them, or the cost of replacing parts reaches the price of new equipment.

 A product that refuses to wear out is a tragedy of business (1928)

 Industrial revolution and automation of production processes meant that producers, especially large corporations, struggled with the excess of manufactured goods.
 Production was in full swing, more products were coming down from the production tapes, but their sales were not moving forward.
-From that point, it was deliberately decided to manipulate the planned aging of products to make products break down faster that originally produced and make us replace them with new ones.
+From that point, it was deliberately decided to manipulate the planned aging of products to make products break down faster than originally produced and make us replace them with new ones.
 What we all will do with broken ones?
 Repair?
-It’s not what corporations want (that still will indeed slow down selling new items), so they provide parts that easily get broke down in higher prices that in the end we end up buying new product and throw the broken one.
+It’s not what corporations want (that still will indeed slow down selling new items), so they provide parts that easily get broken down in higher prices that in the end we end up buying a new product and throw the broken one.

 It is not worth repairing, better to buy new.

 What happens next?
-Such cycle makes us feel relaxed (and little lazy) that anytime we can replace the old product with newer, upgraded version of the same.
+Such a cycle makes us feel relaxed (and little lazy) that anytime we can replace the old product with a newer, upgraded version of the same.
 The older one lands in landfill generating mountains of electro garbage.
 Why is this all happening?